 Electrons are negatively charged and therefore predominantly woolly, while protons are positively charged and therefore predominantly abrasive.
 Abrasive textures are slightly more reactive than woolly textures.
 The analogy that springs to mind is Velcro.
 Anyone who has toyed with Velcro knows that woolly strips don’t react with other woolly strips.
 However, abrasive strips do react ever so slightly with other abrasive strips.
 Similarly, woolly electrons don’t combine with other negatively charged particles.
 Protons on the other hand are able to react weakly with other positive particles.
 This allows positively charged particles to assemble into larger structures than negatively charged particles.

 A logical consequence of this is that the proton may under certain conditions be able to gobble up both an electron and a positron, growing a bit in the process.
-If so, protons may have originally started out fairly small, but grown over time to their current.
+If so, protons may have originally started out fairly small, but grown over time to their current size.
 As it turns out, this appears to be the case.
-About fifty years ago, the astronomer Halton Arp made the remarkable observation that young astronomic structures appear to be constituted of atoms that are lighter than corresponding atoms in older structures.
+About fifty years ago, the astronomer Halton Arp made the observation that young astronomic structures appear to be constituted of atoms that are lighter than corresponding atoms in older structures.
 This means that we have observational support for our suggestion that protons grow larger over time.

 Energy